microsoft/RecursiveExtractor/README.md

 ```

 ### Disposing During Enumeration
-If you are working with a very large archive or in particularly constrained environment you can reduce memory.file handle usage for the Content streams in each FileEntry by disposing as you iterate.
+If you are working with a very large archive or in particularly constrained environment you can reduce memory/file handle usage for the Content streams in each FileEntry by disposing as you iterate.

 ```csharp
 var results = extractor.Extract(path);